-Organizations such as the World Health Organization and the American Association of Pediatrics have been vocal about what they say are screen-time’s negative effects on young children, especially those under one year of age.
+Organizations such as the World Health Organization have been vocal about what they say are screen-time’s negative effects on young children, especially those under one year of age.
 And as anyone can tell you from his or her last painful date, excessive screen-time at the dinner table or, crikey, in the movie theater, can lead to unreturned texts or even ghosting.

 Apple, along with its peers in the tech sector, says it is determined to do what is possible to limit customers’ screen-time in the name of salvaging social skills worldwide.
 So, why would the iPhone maker make it difficult for third-party apps designed to help smartphone users, and especially parents, track and limit the time they and family members spend on those darned screens?

 As the New York Times reported, Apple has either restricted or removed 11 out of the 17 most downloaded screen-time management apps.
 Many other apps that are less well-known have also had a similar experience with Apple’s App Store.

 “In some cases, Apple forced companies to remove features that allowed parents to control their children’s devices or that blocked children’s access to certain apps and adult content,” wrote Jack Nicas for the Times.
 “In other cases, it simply pulled the apps from its App Store.”

 The Times also quoted app developers who described Apple’s actions as “out of the blue with no warning” and “systematically killing the industry.”

 Two companies that have parental-control apps on Apple’s platform, and have claimed they have lost business due to Apple’s policies, filed a complaint with the European Union’s Competition Office.